-3. Construction Materials and Methods.
+- 3. Construction Materials and Methods. - a.

-- a.
 Site Design.
 All structures, utilities, and other improvements shall be located on the buildable portion of the site out of the frequently flooded area unless there is no buildable site out of the frequently flooded area.
 For sites with no buildable area out of the frequently flooded area, structures, utilities, and other improvements shall be placed on the highest land on the site, outside of the floodway, oriented parallel to flow rather than perpendicular, and sited as far from the stream and other critical areas as possible.
-If the Director detects any evidence of active hyporheic exchange on a site, the development shall be located to minimize disruption of such exchange. - Methods That Minimize Flood Damage.
-All new construction and substantial improvements shall be constructed using flood-resistant materials and using methods and practices that minimize or eliminate flood damage. - c.
-Utility Protection. - i.
-All residential buildings constructed, substantially improved, or reconstructed due to substantial damage, throughout the SFHA where the BFE has been determined on the FIRM or FIS, including mechanical equipment such as Eelectrical, heating, ventilation, plumbing, air-conditioning equipment, and other service facilities shall be waterproofed or elevated one foot or more above the BFE, designed and/or otherwise elevated or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - ii.
-Water wells shall be located on high ground that is not in the floodway; new and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharges from the systems into floodwaters; and onsite waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.
+If the Director detects any evidence of active hyporheic exchange on a site, the development shall be located to minimize disruption of such exchange. - b.
+Methods That Minimize Flood Damage. - i.
+All new construction and substantial improvements shall be constructed using flood-resistant materials and using methods and practices that minimize or eliminate flood damage. - Building Mechanical Equipment.
+Unless otherwise specified in subsection C of this section, mechanical equipment, including but not limited to electrical, heating, ventilation, plumbing, air-conditioning, and other service facilities, shall be dry floodproofed or elevated one foot or more above the BFE. - c.
+Utility Protection. - All residential buildings constructed, substantially improved, or reconstructed due to substantial damage, throughout the SFHA where the BFE has been determined on the FIRM or FIS, including mUnless otherwise specified in subsection C of this section, Mmechanical equipment such as Eelectrical, heating, ventilation, plumbing, air conditioning equipment, and other service facilities shall be_waterproofeddry floodproofed or elevated one foot or more above the BFE. designed and/or otherwise elevated or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - Water wells shall be located on high ground that is not in the floodway; new and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharges from the systems into floodwaters; and onsite waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.